 APPA offers two types of Guided walks through the Park Lands.
-There are walks with a Park Ambassador, and there are also self-guided walks, using a smartphone app (or website) to either read, or hear commentary through selected sections of the Park Lands.
+There are hosted walks with a Park Ambassador, and there are also self-guided walks, using a smartphone app (or website) to either read, or hear commentary through selected sections of the Park Lands.

-We are in the process of producing "trail guides" material for each of the separate Parks that together make up the Adelaide Park Lands.
-As each trail guide is completed the National Trust is making it available through their "Adelaide City Explorer" website and smartphone app.
+We are in the process of producing "trail guides" for each of the separate Parks that together make up the Adelaide Park Lands.
+As each trail guide is completed, the National Trust is making it available through their "Adelaide City Explorer" website and smartphone app.
 If you have a smartphone, we suggest downloading the app, for the best experience.
-Just follow the links from the "Adelaide City Explorer" website.
+Search for "Adelaide City Explorer" at the Google PlayStore or the iPhone App Store.
+Alternatively, follow the links from the "Adelaide City Explorer" website.

 APPA GUIDED WALKS